HS-ZHOU/JSC370-Final-Project/data/README.md

-These files are the data used for the analysis, which are acquired from the website mentioned in the project description.
+These files are the data used for the analysis, which are acquired from the websites mentioned in the project description.